2,200 Adams County customers lost power during mandatory rolling outages - Mississippi's Best Community Newspaper

 Outages started appearing in the northern part of Adams County after 7 p.m.
 Tuesday.
 After 8 p.m. power was restored.

+Freezing rain accumulating on tree limbs and power lines are likely to result in more power outages, Shack said.

+“The good news is, if we take more outages from this system we have extra help,” Shack said.

-Entergy Mississippi posted about the forced power outages on their social media page Tuesday evening.
+Entergy Mississippi posted about Tuesday’s mandatory power outages on their social media page Tuesday evening.

 “Mandatory rolling outages that began at 7 p.m. have ended, for now, and we have returned the system to normal operations.
 All customers affected by this directive were restored by 9 p.m.
 Thank you very much for your patience and your voluntary conservation of power as we work through this difficult situation,” the post states.